Tired, Full, and Grateful: A Simple Easter Reflection for Moms in a Full Season

 But real life does not always work like that.

-Sometimes Easter arrives in the middle of the laundry pile, the grocery run, the dishes, the meal prep, and the normal work of caring for the people we love.
-Sometimes it comes when you are so physically tired that deep thoughts feel just a little out of reach.
+Sometimes Easter arrives in the middle of the laundry pile, the grocery run, the dishes, the meal prep, traveling and the normal work of caring for the people we love.

-That is one thing I love about this season.
+That is one thing I love about this holiday.
 Easter does not ask us to have everything together.
-It simply invites us to remember.
+It simply invites us to remember what Christ did for us.

 A Full Heart and a Tired Body Can Exist at the Same Time